microsoft/skype-dev-bots/Samples/Node/CognitiveServices-Language/Fridge/README.md

 In this section, we will go over how to deploy this Fridge Bot sample from start to end.

 #### Prerequisites
 Set up the environment for your bot as described [here](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-quickstart).
 Install Node.js and npm if not already installed, and install the Bot Builder SDK for Node.js and restify as instructed.
+The bot uses [dotenv](https://www.npmjs.com/package/dotenv) module to load environmental variables; install the dotenv package in your bot directory.

 #### Create a LUIS Application
 This Fridge Bot Sample uses Language Understanding Intelligent Service, or, LUIS, to understand user's intents.
 Learn more about LUIS [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home).
 Let's create a new LUIS Application for your Fridge Bot.